Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 So `String::from("Hello, ")` is an expression, but `let mut output = String::from("Hello, ");` is not, that's a `:stmt`, a statement.

-Blocks of code, even multiple statements, surrounded by `{ ... }` are expressions though, they have a value, even if the value is the unit type `()`.
+Blocks of code, even multiple statements, surrounded by curly brackets are expressions though, they have a value, even if the value is the unit type.

-When we wrap our macro in curly brackets then, and have the output as the final line, our code block becomes a single expression the value of which is the `output`.
+When we wrap our macro in curly brackets then, and have some value as the final line, our code block becomes a single expression the value and type of which matches that final value.

-🦀👨🏻 This means that when we add those extra curly brackets to our macro, the generate code now looks like this, which is valid!
+🦀👨🏻 This means that when we add those extra curly brackets to our macro, the generated code now looks like this, which is valid!

 ![04-hello-metavariables-c.png](016-macros/04-hello-metavariables-c.png)